nenyeokanumee/cybersecurity-portfolio/02-networking/3-networking-fundamentals/README.md

 It uses DORA

 D - Discover: the client sends a discover request to a DHCP server.
 Like, hey server, I need an IP address.\
-O - Offer: the server replies with an offer of an available IP address\
+O - Offer: the server replies with an offer of an available IP address.\
 R - Request: the client sends an official request.
 Something like, I will take this IP address that you are giving to me.\
 A - Acknowledge: the server then approves the lease of the IP address